Help others get organized, virtually

 Institute for Challenging Disorganization

-ICD recently discussed Virtual Organizing and Clients Affected by CD, and the recording should soon be available to members in the ICD teleclass vault.
+In March 2020, ICD held a discussion about Virtual Organizing and Clients Affected by CD, and the recording is available to members in the ICD teleclass vault.

 Sarah Buckwalter – Organizing U